mercedesb/talk-spot/SoftSkills/Effective1:1s.md

     C. Establishing a routine
 V. Conclusion - tie it all together.
 Maybe a personal anecdote from a recent successful 1:1.

+## Brainstorm
+- Ideas for diffrent, individualized 1:1s
+- More intentional, personal professional development
+- Ask them how they would like to use 1:1 time
+- Goal setting
+- Goal check-ins
+- Accountability planning
+- Problem solving
+- Venting
+- Pairing
+- Individualized
+- Feedback
+- Recognition
+- Take notes & review before your next 1:1
+- Establish a routine that works
+- Don't force it
+- Research benefits of 1:1 time

 ## Submitted to
+- RubyConf 2019

 ## Given at